Modelling Big, Heterogeneous, Non-Gaussian Spatial and Spatio-Temporal Data using FRK: Acknowledgments

 \section{Acknowledgments}

 Matthew Sainsbury-Dale's research was supported by an Australian Government Research Training Program Scholarship.
 Andrew Zammit-Mangion's and Noel Cressie's research was supported by an Australian Research Council (ARC) Discovery Project, DP190100180.
 Andrew Zammit-Mangion's research was also supported by an ARC Discovery Early Career Research Award, DE180100203.
-The authors would like to thank Rajib Paul for providing the Americium data analysed in Section \ref{sec:block_prediction}, Michael Bertolacci for his discussion surrounding the MODIS comparison study, and Yi Cao for his technical assistance during the project.
+The authors would like to thank Rajib Paul for providing the Americium data analysed in Section~\ref{sec:block_prediction}, Michael Bertolacci for his discussion surrounding the MODIS comparison study, and Yi Cao for his technical assistance during the project.
+We are also grateful to two anonymous reviewers whose suggestions improved our article.

 \addtocontents{toc}{ } \begin{appendix}